SoftBank's $5.8 billion Nvidia stake sale stirs fresh AI bubble fears

 In its quarterly results, the Japanese tech investor said it had sold all the 32.1 million Nvidia shares it held in October to bankroll CEO Masayoshi Son's sweeping AI push, built around his "all in" bet on ChatGPT-creator OpenAI.

-SoftBank needs the proceeds for initiatives including the $500 billion Stargate project to expand U.S. data-center capacity for AI and about $40 billion pledged to OpenAI, whose financing details were not given with the announcements.
+SoftBank needs the proceeds for initiatives including the $500 billion Stargate project to expand U.S. data-center capacity and as much as $40 billion funding pledged to OpenAI, whose financing details were not given with the announcements.

 But the timing of its sale deepened some investor doubts that valuations in the AI industry might have gotten ahead of fundamentals.

-Nvidia shares were down 1.7 per cent in premarket trading, dragging down futures for the wider U.S. market.
-Adding to the jitters was a revenue forecast cut from AI cloud provider CoreWeave over a contract delay that sent its stock down 7 per cent.
+Nvidia shares were down more than 2 per cent in early trading, weighing on the benchmark S&P 500 index.
+Adding to the jitters was a revenue forecast cut from AI cloud provider CoreWeave over a contract delay that sent its stock down 9 per cent.

 Drumbeats of an AI bubble grew louder in recent weeks after Morgan Stanley and Goldman Sachs CEOs warned equities could be heading to a drawdown, while hedge fund manager Michael Burry, known for shorts on the U.S. housing market ahead of the 2008 crash, bet against Nvidia and Palantir.